bossman48/GLADIGATOR/README.md

 - Install dependencies

     - all test run on CPU, if you want to run other devices, you should change some packages.
-    - in Ubuntu (Recommended)
+    - in Ubuntu (Recommended) or MacOS,
     ```
         pip3 install -r requirementsUbuntu.txt
     ```
-    - in Windows or MacOS,
+    - in Windows,
     ```
         pip3 install -r requirements.txt
     ```